 In national rankings, our university reaches top positions every year.
 In 2016, for the third consecutive year, the Italian research centre for social studies Censis has ranked our university as number one among smaller private universities (less than 5,000 students).
 We rank high in international rankings too, especially under the categories 'internationalisation', 'student satisfaction' and 'practice-oriented'.

 In the Times Higher Education World University Rankings unibz ranked in the band of 251—300 this year out of 980 institutions worldwide.
 Our strongest pillars were "Citations" (96.1) and "International outlook" (79.9).
 In Italy we are on the 6th position out of 39 universities ranked.
+In the 2017 World’s Best Small Universities Ranking is ranked among the best 10 small universities worldwide.

 We have been taking part in this international ranking for two years with our Faculty of Economics, Computer Science as well as Science and Technology and with our study programmes in the social sciences (Bachelors in Social Work and Social Education and Master in Innovation and Research for Social Work and Social Education).
 We got our best results in the categories 'Internationalisation of students and academic staff' and 'Joint international publications'.